fosslife/truthy/README.md

 ![GitHub issues](https://badgen.net/github/issues/fosslife/truthy) ![GitHub stars](https://badgen.net/github/stars/fosslife/truthy)
 ![Latest release](https://badgen.net/github/release/fosslife/truthy)

 ## Summary

+- Data is stored in battle-tested KBDX format
-Everything works, db is secured with battletested KDBX storage.
-App do not take any backups, it's your sole responsibility. use strong password. more coming soon
+- App does not and will not take any automatic backups, it's your responsibility
+- Manual export/backups are available
+- Use strong password, stronger the better
+- App will make you login every now-and-then again and again, that's because everything is stored in memory. it's a feature.